liujch1998/infini-gram/docs/pkg_doc.md

 Infini-gram offers a Python package, which allows you to run the infini-gram engine on your own machine.
 You can access all functionalities offered by the API Endpoint and the Web Interface, plus a little extra, while being spare of the annoying network latency and rate limits.

-Currently the package supports running the engine on existing infini-gram indexes, which we have opened up for download.
+You can run the engine on our pre-build infini-gram indexes, which we have opened up for download.
-We will soon support building new indexes yourself on datasets of your choice.
+Since version 2.1.0, you can also build new indexes on datasets of your choice.

 ---
 <br/>